#10 Swanston Park

 The Swanston Splash Park is our most exciting attraction at Swanston Park.
 The multiple water features and exciting Splash Pad area make for hours upon hours of fun in the sun.
 The Splash Park is FREE to the public and is open per the schedule below.

-The Swanston Splash Park will open this summer from May 28-September 26 from 10am-7pm daily.
+The Swanston Splash Park will open this summer from Memorial Day Weekend through Labor Day from 10am-7pm daily.

 If you have any questions about the Splash Park, please don’t hesitate to call (916) 333-6464.Also, follow us and the rest of the Mission Oaks Recreation and Park District on Facebook for Splash Park and program updates!